techqueria/website/site/content/communities/slack.md

 ## Customization

 All these customization suggestions are completely optional and solely meant to improve your experience using Techqueria's Slack.

+### HeyTaco!

+The HeyTaco! bot sparks conversations and builds stronger relationships with its fun and unique kindness currency... tacos! 🌮

+Their model fits perfectly with Techqueria's brand so we were so glad when the founders decided to offer us a community discount, making it completely free for all 3000+ of our Slack members when it usually costs \$2 bucks per person per month. 🤯

+You can learn more about HeyTaco! at [https://www.heytaco.chat](https://www.heytaco.chat)

 ### Sidebar Theme